 What Games Are Similar to Skyrim?

-In the times when developers and publishers argue that MMOs and share-world experiences are the only way to go forward in the gaming industry, Bethesda has proven them wrong time and again with their single player games like Skyrim and Fallout.
+In the times when developers and publishers argue that MMOs and shared-world experiences are the only way to go forward in the gaming industry, Bethesda has proven them wrong time and again with their single-player games like Skyrim and Fallout.

 The latest entry in the Elder Scrolls series is no exception.
 Despite launching way back in 2011, it still remains unbelievably popular among gamers, especially with the PC crowd, who love modding this game to an extent where you won’t even recognize it.

-It’s a huge single-player experience where you can sink in 100s of hours of your time without realizing.
+It’s a huge single-player experience where you can sink in hundreds of hours of your time without realizing it.
 With so many dungeons to explore, quests to undertake, and skills to master, it never gets boring.
 It’s impossible to walk in any direction for more than a few minutes and not encounter anything interesting.

 It’s easy to get distracted and start doing something else in the middle of the main quest.
 The good thing that is the game never prompts you to finish any of your quests.
 It’s designed with freedom in mind.
 You can complete them in your own time, or not at all.
 Instead, you can choose to explore every nook and cranny of the world, which, not to mention, is overwhelming and populated with different things to do.

 Even though the game is amazing, everyone gets bored of lumbering around the same world.
 Don’t worry; I’ve got your fix.
 Take a look at the list of games Like Skyrim I have compiled for you.

 - Red Dead Redemption 2